 What is canine freestyle dancing?

 Canine freestyle dancing are choreographed dog dancing routines, and they are growing in popularity worldwide.
 It’s a fun demonstration of obedience lessons, cues, tricks, or heelwork that is set to music.

-Canine freestyle is growing in popularity worldwide.
-It’s a fun demonstration of obedience or heelwork that is set to music.
-The first freestyle competition was held in Canada in 1992.
-Musical Canine Sports International was formed that established judging criteria.
-Other groups include the Canine Freestyle GB and Paws N Music Association of the United Kingdom.
-In the U.S. groups representing the sport include: World Canine Freestyle Organization, Canine Freestyle Federation, Paws 2 Dance and Musical Dog Sports Association.
+The freestyle competitions started in the ’90s with groups in Canada, the United States, and England.
+Musical Canine Sports International, Paws 2 Dance, are clubs in Canada.
+Canine Freestyle GB and Paws N Music Association are in the United Kingdom.
+And in the U.S. groups representing the sport include World Canine Freestyle Organization, Canine Freestyle Federation, and Musical Dog Sports Association.

 Heelwork to music or musical freestyle routines require complex training.
 The dogs need to learn a dance routine that may include 20 different commands, which is comparable to advanced obedience competitions.
 An advanced dog dancing routine may include 30-40 different commands.
 Not only will the dog be challenged mentally and physically, but the dog will also need to keep to the beat of the music with his owner.